Synthesis Essays: A Step-by-Step How-To Guide

 A synthesis essay is generally a short essay which brings two or more sources (or perspectives) into conversation with each other.

-The word “synthesis” gets every student a little confused.
+The word “synthesis” confuses every student a little bit.
 Fortunately, this step-by-step how-to guide will see you through to success!

 Here’s a step-by-step how-to guide, with examples, that will help you write yours.